-In the 20 years between 1985 and 2005, deaths from Sudden Infant Death Syndrome (SIDS) in Australia fell by 83%.
-Research suggests that to a large extent, this was due to parents placing their babies to sleep on their back, rather than on their side or tummy.
+The number of babies dying suddenly and unexpectedly has reduced dramatically in Australia.
+Research suggests that to a large extent, this is due to parents placing their babies to sleep on their back, rather than on their side or tummy.

-Infants are not able to control their own sleeping environment, they are reliant on adults to help keep them safe.
-For more information on the makeup of a safe sleeping environment, safe wrapping, tummy time and the transition from cot to bed, please view the resources below, including some from SIDS and Kids.
+Infants are not able to control their own sleeping environment – they are reliant on adults to help keep them safe.
+For more information on setting up a safe sleeping environment, safe wrapping, tummy time and the transition from cot to bed, please view some resources below and visit our friends at Red Nose.